Coronavirus Originated from China's Wuhan Lab: Trump | LatestLY

-Washington, May 1 (PTI) The novel coronavirus, that has killed over 230,000 people globally so far and has shattered economies, emerged from a virology lab in the Wuhan city of China, US President Donald Trump claimed Thursday with a high degree of confidence.
+Washington, May 1 (PTI) The novel coronavirus, which killed over 230,000 people globally so far and has shattered economies, emerged from a virology lab in the Wuhan city of China, US President Donald Trump has claimed.

 "Yes, I have.
-Yes, I have," Trump told reporters at the East Room of the White House when asked if he has seen anything at this point that gives him a high degree of confidence that the Wuhan Institute of Virology is where the virus originated.
+Yes, I have," Trump told reporters on Thursday at a White House briefing when asked if he has seen anything at this point that gives him a high degree of confidence that the Wuhan Institute of Virology (WIV) is where the virus originated.

-The president, however, refuse to provide any details, except for saying that investigations are on and it would be out soon.
+The president, however, refused to provide any details, except for saying that investigations are on and it would be out soon.

-Reiterating that this is something that could have been contained at Wuhan ground zero, he said that China could have contained it.
+Reiterating that this is something that could have been contained at Wuhan ground zero, Trump said China could have contained it.
 "They were either unable to, or they chose not to.
 And the world has suffered greatly."

 One of two things happened, he reasoned.
 "They either didn't do it and you know they couldn't do it from a competent standpoint or they let it spread and I would say probably it got out of control."